China Enacts Security Law, Asserting Control Over Hong Kong

 And mere hours after the national security bill was approved, at least two opposition political parties announced they had effectively dissolved themselves.

-Activist Joshua Wong and fellow activists Agnes Chow and Nathan Law announced their resignations from Demosisto, the youth political party they founded in 2016, on Facebook Tuesday.
+Activist Joshua Wong and fellow activists Agnes Chow and Nathan Law announced their resignations from Demosisto, the youth political party they founded in 2016, on Facebook on Tuesday.
 They resolved to continue their activism individually.

 Andy Chan, an activist who advocates for outright independence from Beijing, also said he was disbanding the Hong Kong branch of his political party and shifting operations to Taiwan and the United Kingdom.